arcus/education_modules/regular_expressions_boundaries_anchors/regular_expressions_boundaries_anchors.md

 ## Quiz: Anchors and Boundaries

-What's the anchor character that indicates the "start of a string"?
+What's the anchor character that indicates the **start of a string**?

 [[^]]
 <script>